-Today, that time-wasting call and others have been released by West Midlands Police in a bid to make others think-twice before making similar calls, which they say put lives at risk.
+Today Greater Manchester Police has released recordings of some of the time-wasting calls the force receives in a bid to make others think-twice before making similar calls, which they say put lives at risk.

 Recent 999 calls received include a lady who called to report maggots in her bin, a man calling for 'pregnancy pills' and a man who called to complain that somebody had stolen his car parking space at the Trafford Centre.

 Listen to the time-wasting 999 calls made to Greater Manchester Police here:

 Greater Manchester Police dealt with an average of 3,571 emergency and non-emergency calls a day during April, May and June.
 This increased by 19 per cent in July.
 On top of this, thousands of miscellaneous calls were dealt with.

 Police are reminding people to only call 999 if there is a direct and immediate threat to life or property, or if a crime is in progress.